HuddleCard Help Center

 How the Scheduler Works

-The scheduler is what makes birthday cards automatic.
-When enabled, HuddleCard checks for upcoming birthdays each week and:
+The scheduler is what powers automated celebrations.
+When enabled, HuddleCard checks for upcoming occasions each week and:

-1. Identifies people with birthdays in the coming week.
+- Identifies people with birthdays or work anniversaries in the coming week.

 All timing is based on your company's time zone.